top of page

 Soak the rice in water for 2 hours with 6 cashew nuts.

-Drain the water and rinse the rice out.
-Add the soaked rice and cashew nuts to a small blender with 1 cup of water. you want to add enough water to get the mix to form a loose paste.
-Blend till you have a consistency of your choice, the traditional recipe calls for a very smooth purèe, but I like to leave it a bit textured.
+Drain the water and rinse the rice.
+Add the soaked rice and cashew nuts to a small blender with 1 cup of water.
+You want to add enough water to get the mix to form a loose paste.
+Blend till you have a consistency of your choice.
+The traditional recipe calls for a very smooth purèe, but I like to leave it a bit textured.

-Heat the condensed milk, milk and the rice purèe and mix well.
-Cook on a low stove till the rice thickens to a consistency of your liking, about 10-15 minutes.
-During the cooking process, you will need to continuously stir the mix or it will clump.
-Taste for sugar and make sure the rice is cooked, if not continue cooking for an additional 5-7 minutes till it is done and very soft.
+Heat the condensed milk, milk, and rice purèe and mix well.
+Cook on a low stove until the rice thickens to a consistency of your liking, about 10-15 minutes.
+During the cooking process, you will need to continuously stir the mix, or it will clump.
+Taste for sugar and make sure the rice is cooked.
+If not, continue cooking for an additional 5-7 minutes until it is done and very soft.

 • Facebook